wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2-7.md

 	Visualizing is very important when you want to see if your topology is working as expected.
 In this release we added visualization for Storm graphs.
 You can visualize the important metrics for your topology (for example, a color indicates weather a certain Bolt is "busy" or not).
 You can also double click the Bolt/Spout to view more details.

-- Support for HDInsight clusters that were created in the Azure Portal (a bug fix)
+- Support for HDInsight clusters that were created in the Azure Portal  Preview  (a bug fix)

 	You can now use Visual Studio to view and submit jobs to all your HDInsight clusters no matter where the cluster were created.